Peroxide-PHP/peroxide-container/README.md

 A straightforward Dependency Injection container, designed for use with APIs, adhering to the PSR-11 standard.
 It boasts minimal functionality and operates independently, free from external dependencies.

 ## Our filosophy
-We are passionate about working with components that are as clean and simple as possible. **Peroxide\Container** is a fusion of inspiration drawn from libraries such as *Laminas\ServiceManager*, *Pimple*, and with a touch of *PHPCI*.
+We are passionate about working with components that are as clean and simple as possible. **Peroxide\Container** is a fusion of inspiration drawn from libraries such as *Laminas\ServiceManager*, *Pimple*, and with a touch of *PHP-DI*.

 The great advantage is that we have no external dependencies.
 All configuration is achieved through PHP code using array configuration files.
 All you need to do is ensure that your framework supports PSR-11, set up the configuration, and you're ready to begin your coding journey.
 ## How to use it